 The night was young and cold.
 The moon was glowing at the rear.
 I was sitting at the edge of the tallest building you could find in the Green city, observing the humans beneath.
 At this height, the city seemed like a carpet of lights.
 The highways appeared as if thousands of fireflies were flying through.
 The streets were bustling with people.
 I preferred this particular spot out of the others.
 It allowed me to see everyone and everything.
 To me, the world and lives of these thousands of people were nothing but a movie.
 Each living being had its own story to tell.
 But never did I cling to a single one.
 I was an observer.
 I was not meant to meddle.
 However, I still carried duties.
-While the cold breeze blew and I was absorbed in these numerous lanterns, duty called.
+While the mild night breeze blew, duty called far from where I was.

 It was a vicious, ugly beast.
 It was about 10 feet tall.
 Massive fangs, scarlet red eyes, huge claws, a long snake-like tongue.
 It resembled what humans would call an ogre.
 But more fierce and ghastly.
 The beast was growling with hunger.
 However, the man could neither sense nor see the beast.
 This is what we called a Reekh.
 Nasty parasitic, miasma feeding, beastly souls with an insatiable hunger.
 All they desired was a human body to inhabit.
 Humans who were in agony, engulfed in grief and sorrow.
-Those who hated their existence and are drowning in darkness day after day, are their natural prey.
-Reekhs hunt for them, devour their souls and possess their bodies.
+Those who hated their existence, drowning in darkness day after day, were their natural prey.
+Reekhs hunt them, devour their souls and possess their bodies.

 My job was to protect the humans and stop it from happening.
-Which makes me a Rakaire, the Reekh hunter.
+Which makes me a Rakaire, the Reekh killer.
 The Reekh growled and rushed at the man.
 The Reekh opened its huge claws to grab the man but before it did, I sliced its arm.
 The Reekh roared in agony.
 I appeared at the scene and created a Null zone.
-So that the Reekh could not harm anyone nearby.
+The null zone prevented the Reekh from harming anybody nearby.
 I stood face to face with the Reekh and gazed into its bloodthirsty eyes.
 Its arm rejuvenated in seconds and the Reekh dashed at me.
 Ferociously it attacked with its massive claws, cutting through the air at a monstrous speed.
 One mistake and I would have been sliced into bits.

 However, the Reekh was not strong enough to take me down.
 I unsheathed my sword, waited for an opening.
 I sliced Reekh's left arm, spun and kicked it in the gut.
 The impact threw the Reekh across the street.
-I grabbed its head in mid-air and dragged the Reekh to the nearby park.
-If it had hit any nearby walls or buildings it would have raised suspicion.
-I slammed the Reekh into the sand and jumped away.
-The Reekh stood up, ready to attack again.
-As it surged at me like a wild animal, I whisked forward and punched the Reekh in the gut.
+I grabbed its head in mid-air and slammed it on the ground.
+The null zone prevented the Reekh from making any contact with the nearby hierarchies.
+I jumped back, the Reekh stood up, ready to attack again and surged at me like a wild animal.
+I whisked forward and punched the Reekh in the gut.
 Two more punches to the face and a roundhouse kick that tossed it away.
-The Reekh had started to grow weak with no miasma to feed on close by.
+The Reekh had started to grow weak with no miasma to feed on.
 I pierced my sword throw its massive body, destroying its core.
 Moments later, the Reekh turned to dust.
 I sheathed my sword.

 After a while, the dimensional gate opened and my Grim Reaper appeared.
 I called him Ray.